 Written by Scott Satula, Vice President of Property Representation

-(i) The food offerings and presentation is just better.
-Fast casual concepts often promote locally sourced, high quality ingredients and have an emphasis on healthy options.
+(i) The food offerings and presentation are better.
+Fast casual concepts often promote locally sourced, high-quality ingredients and have an emphasis on healthy options.
 Additionally, smaller fast casual chains have the ability to quickly modify their menus based on consumer demand or flavor profiles in the region where the concept is located.

 (iii) The flexibility of site selection.
-Most concepts are small (sub-2,500 square feet) and can locate in multiple genres of real estate, not just limited to pad sites or multi-tenant shopping centers.
-Fast casuals are found in malls, office towers, airports, sports and entertainment venues and urban food courts like the Milwaukee Public Market which reported a 20% increase in sales in 2015 vs. the preceding year.
+Most concepts are small (sub-2,500 square feet) and can locate in multiple genres of real estate, not limited to just pad sites or multi-tenant shopping centers.
+Fast casuals are found in malls, office towers, airports, sports and entertainment venues and urban food courts like the Milwaukee Public Market, which reported a 20% increase in sales in 2015 versus the preceding year.
 Additionally, most concepts do not require a drive-thru, lowering occupancy costs and avoiding municipal red tape.

-(iv) The lower economic barriers to entry for start-up and franchise driven concepts make the fast casual restaurant segment very enticing for new entrepreneurs and investors.
-Most fast casual concepts lease their real estate vs owning, and many of the franchising concepts allow individuals to open single units.
+(iv) The lower economic barriers to entry for start-up and franchise-driven concepts make the fast casual restaurant segment very enticing for new entrepreneurs and investors.
+Most fast casual concepts lease their real estate versus owning it, and many of the franchising concepts allow individuals to open single units.
 These factors increase the depth of the brand partner pool.

 (v) “Time is money,” right?
 This is perhaps the leading factor of the sector's continued growth: the high value society places on time.
-American culture has embraced a fast paced lifestyle.
-Everything is faster.
-Information, business, communication, logistics, transportation, why not our food?
+American culture has embraced a fast-paced lifestyle.
+Everything is faster: information, business, communication, logistics and transportation-so why not our food?
 But there has clearly been a tipping point in the mind of the consumer, where we realized that when it comes to our food, there is a diminishing rate of return when you correlate speed with quality.
-The fast casual restaurant concept has filled void created by our fast paced lifestyles, which pairs speed with quality.
+However, the fast casual restaurant concept, which pairs speed with quality, has filled the void created by our fast-paced lifestyles.